-To take courses as a part of the Pastoral Care Certificate or Rural Ministry Certificate, tuition is \$200/credit hour.
+To take courses as a part of the Black Church Studies Certificate, Exploring Ministry Certificate I or II, Pastoral Care Certificate, or Rural Ministry Certificate, tuition is \$200/credit hour.

 To audit courses, the cost is \$100/credit hour.

 The Seminary does not charge any additional semester fees for student activities or institutional services.